BankAmericard vs. Bank of America Customized Cash Rewards

 Balance transfer example

-If you transferred a $5,000 balance to the BankAmericard within the first 60 days, you’d incur a $150 fee, bringing your total balance to $5,150.
-With 21 billing cycles to pay off your debt interest-free, that’s a monthly payment of just over $245 for 21 billing cycles.
+If you transferred a $5,000 balance to the BankAmericard within the first 60 days, you’d incur a $150 balance transfer fee, bringing your total balance to $5,150.
+With 18 billing cycles to pay off your debt interest-free, that’s a monthly payment of just over $286 for 18 billing cycles.
+If you don’t pay off the debt in that 18 billing cycles, your remaining balance will be subject to a 16.24 percent to 26.24 percent variable APR.

-With the Customized Cash Rewards, your balance would be subject to the same 3 percent balance transfer fee, so you’d start with the same total of $5,150.
-With an intro APR for 18 billing cycles, you’d pay just over $286 a month for 18 billing cycles to wipe out your debt.
+With the Customized Cash Rewards, your balance would be subject to the same intro 3 percent balance transfer fee in the first 60 days, (then 4%), so you’d start with the same total of $5,150.
+With an intro APR for 15 billing cycles, you’d pay just over $343 a month for 15 billing cycles to wipe out your debt.
+Again, keep in mind the ongoing APR that kicks in if you haven’t paid your debt off during the intro period: 18.24 percent to 28.24 percent variable APR.

 Why should you get the BankAmericard?

-The BankAmericard is worth it if you absolutely need a full 21 billing cycles to pay off your debt and 18 billing cycles just won’t cut it.
+The BankAmericard is worth it if you absolutely need a full 18 billing cycles to pay off your debt and the 15 billing cycles offered by the Customized Cash card just won’t cut it.
 However, in many circumstances, if you can forgo the extra three months of interest-free payments, the Customized Cash Rewards card provides much better value long-term.

 Additional benefits

-Like most Bank of America credit cards, the BankAmericard card lets you participate in the BankAmeriDeals program, which allows you to earn 5 percent to 15 percent cash back when you activate limited-time offers and use your card at participating merchants.
-Also, there’s access to Bank of America’s Museums on Us program, where you can get free general admission to over 225 cultural institutions during the first weekend of every month.
+Like most Bank of America credit cards, the BankAmericard card lets you participate in the BankAmeriDeals program, which allows you to earn cash back when you activate limited-time offers and use your card at participating merchants.
+Also, there’s access to Bank of America’s Museums on Us program, where you can get free general admission to more than 225 cultural institutions during the first full weekend of every month.
 Check out our BankAmericard benefits guide for more card benefits.

 Redemption options